ljaaskela/velk-platform/docs/render/materials.md

     /*roughness*/  0.15f);
 ```

 The factory seeds the three most common parameters and materialises an `IMaterialOptions` attachment carrying the 3D-oriented pipeline defaults (back-face cull, depth test + write, opaque).
 Without that attachment a material falls back to `PipelineOptions` struct defaults (2D-safe: no cull, no depth, alpha blend) and 3D meshes render in submission order.
-Every `StandardMaterial` you construct via the factory gets this right by default.

 Attaching the material depends on the visual kind (see [Where materials live](#where-materials-live)):